-Dentures are a trusted solution for replacing missing teeth.
-At Vineyard Hills Dental Care our patients frequently ask Dr. Hubbs about dentures to determine if they are a good solution for their particular needs.
-As with any dental solution, there are pros and cons to wearing dentures and whether or not they will work for you depends largely on your lifestyle and the goals that you have for your appearance and the functionality of your smile.
+Dentures are a reliable solution for replacing missing teeth.
+At Vineyard Hills Dental Care, our patients ask about dentures to determine if they are a good solution for their particular needs.
+As with any dental solution, there are pros and cons to wearing dentures and whether or not they will work for you depends largely on your lifestyle and the goals that you have for your appearance, including the functionality of your smile.

 What are the types of dentures?

-There are three main types of dentures: temporary, partial and complete dentures.
+There are three main types of dentures: temporary, partial dentures, and complete dentures.

-Dr. Hubbs will often provide patients with temporary dentures while they are undergoing a cosmetic dentistry procedure to replace a missing tooth.
+We can provide patients with temporary dentures while they are undergoing a cosmetic dentistry procedure to replace a missing tooth.
 Temporaries ensure that patients throughout the Livermore area have a natural looking smile while waiting for dental implants or a dental bridge to be completed.
 This is an excellent solution for when a tooth is knocked out during a sports game or in an accident.
 The temporary denture is secured in place with a metal wire that works like a retainer and can be taken in and out whenever you like.
-If you are looking for an immediate solution for replacing a missing tooth call 925-443-7645.
+If you are looking for an immediate solution for replacing a missing tooth call (925) 233-1143.
 Keep in mind that a temporary denture is only meant to be worn for a few months and will need to be replaced.

 Livermore Dentures and Repair

 When all of your teeth are missing, complete dentures can replace them.
 This is the type of dentures that you typically see in cartoons and movies.
 Technology has improved in recent years, making them more comfortable and natural looking than ever.
-Dr. Hubbs can determine if this is the best way to replace your teeth or if an alternative solution would help you to achieve your goals.
+We can determine if this is the best way to replace your teeth or if an alternative solution will help you to achieve your goals.
 If you proceed with getting a complete set of dentures, your gums will be healed and ready in eight to 12 weeks after your teeth have been removed.
-When teeth are removed the bones and gums will start to shrink.
+Following teeth removal, the bones and gums will start to shrink.
 By waiting for up to 12 weeks, you can be sure that your set of complete dentures will fit securely.
 Many patients throughout California prefer not to wait and get immediate dentures.
 This solution does not require a waiting period, but there will be adjustments later on after the gums and bone have settled into their permanent size.

 Check out what others are saying about our denture and partial denture services on Yelp: Dentures and Partial Dentures Livermore

-Patients in California have been enjoying the benefits of a dentures alternative.
+Patients may enjoy the benefits of alternative options to dentures.
 There is a procedure that combines implant dentistry with dentures.
 Those that need complete dentures can benefit by having a secure way to hold their dentures in place.
-If you live in the Livermore CA area, we will be happy to examine your gums and let you know if you are a good candidate for the procedure.
+If you live in the Livermore CA area, we can examine your gums and let you know if you are a good candidate for the procedure.
 In this scenario, an impression is taken of your mouth in order to create a denture that will be secured in place using implants.
 Once created, metal posts will be implanted under your gums, and the dentures secured to it.
 This way patients get the benefits of how quickly dentures can be created and the convenience of the stability that can only come from using implant technology.

 How do I care for my dentures?